gjermundmyrvang/my_pantry_web/README.md

 # Privacy Policy for Private Pantry App

-Private Pantry does not collect, store, or share any personal data.

-All your recipes are stored locally on your device and never transmitted to any server.
-The app does not use any analytics, tracking, or third-party data collection services.
+Private Pantry stores certain user data to support its functionality.
+Specifically, your recipes and related content (such as titles, descriptions, ingredients, steps, and images) are securely stored using Supabase, a privacy-conscious backend service.

+We do not collect or share any personal identifiable information beyond what's necessary for app functionality.
+No analytics, tracking tools, or third-party marketing services are used.

+Access to your data is restricted to your authenticated account and is not visible to other users.

-If you have any questions or concerns, please contact me at gjermundmyrvang@gmail.com
+If you have any questions or concerns, please contact me at gjermundmyrvang@gmail.com.

 _Last updated: June 2025_